-The GNeuS online application system will open on 1 November 2021 for the first call for applications.
+The GNeuS online application system is open from 1 November 2022 for the second call for applications.

 Visit gneus.eu/ to find out more.